-Prior to our IPO, we maintained an Amended and Restated 2007 Equity Incentive Plan (the "2007 Plan") that provides for grants of options and restricted stock to employees, directors and associated third-party representatives of our Company as determined by the Board of Directors.
-The 2007 Plan had authorized 1.585.000 shares for award.
+Prior to our IPO, we maintained an Amended and Restated 2007 Equity Incentive Plan (the "2007 Plan") that provided for grants of options and restricted stock to employees, directors and associated third-party representatives of the Company as determined by the Board of Directors.
+The 2007 Plan had authorized 1,585,000 shares for award.